-In our curriculum, girls interact with new technologies and develop interactive games.
+In the curriculum, girls interact with new technologies and develop interactive games.
 They conduct laboratory experiments under the direction of GGC science faculty.

 All are welcome, and no prior knowledge is required.

-Our supportive community, comprised of GGC students and volunteers, promotes active, engaged learning.
-We also provide girls with an exciting opportunity to interact with positive, professional role models.
+Super Saturday Series' (S3) supportive community – comprised of GGC students and volunteers – promotes active, engaged learning.
+S3 also provides girls with an exciting opportunity to interact with positive, professional role models.

 Why Focus on Girls?

-Super Saturday Series (S3) addresses the gender gap currently present within the technology field.
-The National Center for Women & Information Technology (NCWIT) reports:
+Super Saturday Series addresses the gender gap currently present within the technology field.
+The National Center for Women & Information Technology (NCWIT) reports the following:

 - High school girls comprise more than half of all advanced placement (AP), but few take the Computer Science AP test.